-PMC BISERIAL-III START SET REGISTER
+PMC-BISERIAL-VI START SET REGISTER

 To start a channel, write a '1' to the corresponding bit.
 To clear a channel use the Start Clear register.
 Read back from this port reflects the channels which are active.
-Please note that TX channel "start" can be cleared by the channels state-machine.
+Please note that TX channel "start" can be cleared by the channel state-machines.